ilkerarslan/NovaML.jl/README.md

 - `OneHotEncoder`: Encode categorical features as one-hot vectors
 - `PolynomialFeatures`: Generate polynomial and interaction features up to a specified degree

+### Impute

+- `SimpleImputer`: A basic imputation transformer for filling in missing values in datasets using strategies such as mean, median, most frequent, or constant value.

 ### FeatureExtraction

 - `CountVectorizer`: Convert a collection of text documents to a matrix of token counts, useful for text feature extraction